rm-dr/copper/README.md

   - group permission to create users and set groups
 - [ ] Dataset permissions (per group)

+## 📦 Database migrations
+- old dbs should not be destroyed

 ## 📦 Audiofile library
 - [ ] Tests